 It is evil (as Mr. Waldo says) for several reasons:

-- This method is not being responsible for handling its own problems.
-IOExceptions happen for good reasons other than coding errors - users can delete files, network connections can close, etc. It could retry the write() or recover some other way.
-It could let the original exception bubble up to the caller, or it could report the error some other suitable way (e.g. to the user).
+1. This method is not being responsible for handling its own problems.
+IOExceptions happen for good reasons other than coding errors - users can delete files, network connections can close, etc. Better than hiding this exception this method might retry the write() or recover some other way.
+If recovery were not practical, this method would do better to let the original exception bubble up to the caller.
+Another improvement might be to have this method report the error some other suitable way (e.g. to the user).

 The following shows proper usage of RuntimeExceptions: